nervosnetwork/docs.nervos.org/website/docs/essays/rfcs.md

 ### [Deposit and Withdraw in Nervos DAO](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md)

 This RFC describes deposit and withdraw transaction in Nervos DAO.
-Nervos DAO is a smart contract and one function of Nervos DAO is to provide an dilution counter-measure for CKByte holders.
-Please pay attention to  [Common Gotchas](https://github.com/nervosnetwork/ckb/wiki/Common-Gotchas#nervos-dao) which including common and very important points you should be aware to use Nervos DAO well without losing CKBs.
+Nervos DAO is a smart contract and one function of Nervos DAO is to provide a dilution counter-measure for CKByte holders.
+Please pay attention to  [Common Gotchas](https://github.com/nervosnetwork/ckb/wiki/Common-Gotchas#nervos-dao) which includes common and very important points you should be aware to use Nervos DAO well without losing CKBs.